Using Hugo with Github Pages

 Updating the website with new content should be simple enough.
 To build the project, just run:

-which is just a shortcut for hugo serve --watch
+make servewhich is just a shortcut for hugo serve --watch for testing your

 changes locally.